 Humidifier Smells Musty

 Mold has a distinct smell.
-Your humidifier might have an odor that is musty and earthy.
-A musty smell can be the immediate sign of mold growing around your home.
+Your humidifier might have an odor that is musty and earthy which is an immediate sign of mold growing around your home.

 The molds somehow smell like dirty, dumb socks or rotting wood which causes a nasal assault of musty odor.
 An environment with moisture welcomes the growth of these molds.
 The molds and mildews multiply and start to release an unpleasant smell that our nose can detect.